agl-alexglopez/agl-alexglopez.github.io/about.md

 ## Focus

-My name is Alex and I am a former English Teacher turned perpetual student of all things computer science and software engineering.
+My name is Alex, and I am a former English Teacher turned perpetual student of all things computer science and software engineering.
 I enjoy learning about the minutia behind some of the world's most used software.
 I'm particularly interested in data structure designs and memory allocation strategies as they relate to low level systems engineering.

 The field of Operating Systems is a great combination of managing this implementation minutia and ensuring big picture usability concerns are addressed for the user.
 As a result, you will find much of the content on my site revolves around low-level languages that are well suited to systems development, especially kernel development.
-However, I occasionally explore higher level algorithms and abstractions if they are interesting.
+However, content may occasionally divert to explore higher level algorithms, neat abstractions, or coding practices I have found helpful in my posts and projects.

 ## Preference

-Given my own free time I would prefer to work on projects in the following languages, ranked by preference with 1 being my favorite.
+Given my own free time I would prefer to work on projects in the following languages, ranked by preference, with 1 being my favorite.

 1. C
 2. Zig